 Handling External Dependencies

-This is a detailed discussion of how to handle your system’s external dependencies for testing in Antithesis.
+This is a detailed discussion of how to handle your system’s dependencies for testing in Antithesis.
 Remember, testing happens in a hermetic testing environment with no internet access, because your software’s always wanted its own little Faraday cage.

 Approaches